gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 An arcane artist might have the following abilities:
 * **Runic Tattoo**: Your rune glows with power.
 Once per combat, on your turn, you can mark a target ally with a powerful tattoo to grant them +1 attack and +1 defense for the rest of combat.
 * **Still Life**: Your art is so realistic it leaps off the page.
 Twice per combat, on your turn, you can place down an illustrated piece of terrain that functions as an obstacle.
 Any combatant can spend their main action to remove it.

-A barbarian might have the following abilities:
-* **Knockback**: Your blows send tremors through the ground.
-Whenever you deal damage to an enemy, you can move them one or two spaces directly away from you.
-Once per turn, if you move the enemy into an obstacle or another combatant, instead deal one damage to both.
-* **Rage**: Now you’ve made me angry.
-Once per combat, when you take stress, you can enter a rage to gain +2 attack for the rest of combat.